joshcalcino/PhantomBatch/README.md

     - Support for potential
 - Support for all disc setups
 - Support for non-disc setups
-- Editing setup.in files before running phantom simulations
+- Editing setup.in files before running phantom simulations (should be easy)
-- Ability to pick up where it left off if aborted (should be easy to implement)
+- Ability to pick up where it left off if aborted (should be working, but will be buggy)
-- Ability to render splash images/movies
+- Ability to render splash images/movies (currently being implemented)
 - Support for more job schedulers (e.g. SGE)
 - Ability to stop simulations, moddump, and restart.